The road to advantage

 To date, we have met all of these commitments and it is our belief we will continue to do so.
-Now our new 2022 development roadmap extends our new vision to 2025 and beyond.
+Now our new 2022 development roadmap extends our new vision to 2025.
 We are excited to share our new breakthroughs with you.

 Driving speed, scale and quality

 In 2021, we broke the 100-qubit barrier with our 127-qubit Eagle processor, just two years after the debut of our 27-qubit Falcon chip.

 In 2022 we are on track to produce the 433-qubit Osprey processor and deliver the 1000+ qubit Condor processor the year after.
 These processors push the limits of what can be done with single chip processors and controlling large systems.

 Going beyond single chip processors is the key to solving scale.
 In 2023 we plan to introduce classical parallelized quantum computing with multiple Heron processors connected by a single control system.